 Table 2.7 provides an overview of the Owens Valley water supply, in-valley uses and losses, and LAA exports for the post-Water Agreement period (1992-93 through 2021-22 RYs) as compared to the pre-project average (pre-Second LAA) and projected water supply and uses (based on the Water Agreement, 1991 EIR, and 1997 MOU).
+Table 2.7 is based on a similar table from the 1991 EIR, Table S-1, that described the actual pre-project as well as projections for post-Water Agreement water supply, in-valley uses and losses, and LAA exports.
 Actual water uses in the Owens Valley are generally consistent with the projected values under the 1991 EIR and 1997 MOU.